 Work on your headlines

-Your headlines are what will get people in the door, particularly when you share your blog posts via social media; make sure they pique interest and clearly articulate the benefit to your readers.
+Your headlines are what will get people interested in reading your content, particularly when you share your blog posts on social media.
+Make sure your headlines are interesting and clearly articulate the benefit to your readers.

 Be Selective in Choosing Topics